Alessine/ecoinvent_auto_viz/README.md

 [Propulsion Academy](https://propulsion.academy/)
 Propulsion Academy is a coding and data science academy offering a variety of full-time, part-time, and corporate programs to motivated learners looking to enhance their careers with technology.

-**Note**: This repository documents the deliverables of the capstone project of Propulsion Academy's Data Science program, which were elaborated by Angela Niederberger and Sarah Dutschke in collaboration with ecoinvent.
-The information presented here is not approved for any kind of commercial use.

 Project description
 -------------------